| Title: | Binary Grading functions for R. |

 |

-is within tolerance
+TRUE if studentans is within tolerance of

-otherwise.
+correctans.
+FALSE otherwise.

-main page contains a discussion of the
+The grade main page contains a discussion of the

 common parameters correctans, studentans, useeval, usena,

-useinf, quiet
+useinf, quiet.

 grade